Maritime expertise,

 Lex Dux LLP is led by three maritime practitioners whose credentials span the full operational stack — deep-sea command and chartering, naval architecture and IMO compliance engineering, and shore-side QHSE & vetting.

 Capt.
-P. Singh
+Pramod Kumar Singh

 C/E Manu Singh